Indiana sends Houston to 4th straight loss, 132-124

 Sabonis was dominant in the paint, making 10 of 18 shots from the field while also grabbing 11 rebounds and adding seven assists.

 Brogdon fell one assist shy of his second career triple-double and his first since his rookie season in 2016-2017.
-He had 23 points, nine assists and 13 rebounds, two shy of his career high.
+He had 23 points, nine assists and 14 rebounds, one shy of his career high.

+“It’s just chemistry,” Brogdon said of the team’s latest improvements.
+“It’s guys learning how to play with each other and learning our strengths and weaknesses.
+When you add a huge playmaker and scorer and a great player like Caris LeVert, it’s going to take some time to get used to his style of play and for him to get used to how we play.”

 Indiana has won five of its last seven games and is 5-3 in April following a 6-8 record in March.